About the Forest

-Santa Fe NF Ranger Districts
+Santa Fe National Forest - Ranger Districts

 The Santa Fe National Forest is administered through a Forest Supervisor's Office and five Ranger Districts.
-Click on the area of one of the districts below for more information about that area.
+Download or print the Santa Fe National Forest Ranger District map (PDF).

 The climate in northern New Mexico is mild.
 The summer and fall months are characterized by daytime temperatures in the mid-80’s and chilly nights.
 Winters are also mild, but snow depths can average 8 to 10 feet.
 The monsoon season normally begins mid-July and lasts until mid-September.
 Hikers and campers should prepare for these rainstorms.